AchrafKassioui/Learning-SpriteKit/README.md

 }

 func putPhysicalObjectsInScene() {
-    physicsLayer.position = .zero
+    scalablePhysicsLayer.position = .zero
-    physicsLayer.setScale(1)
+    scalablePhysicsLayer.setScale(1)
-    physicsLayer.zRotation = 0
+    scalablePhysicsLayer.zRotation = 0
 }

 func putPhysicalObjectsInCamera() {
-    physicsLayer.position = inertialCamera.position
+    scalablePhysicsLayer.position = inertialCamera.position
-    physicsLayer.xScale = inertialCamera.xScale
+    scalablePhysicsLayer.xScale = inertialCamera.xScale
-    physicsLayer.yScale = inertialCamera.yScale
+    scalablePhysicsLayer.yScale = inertialCamera.yScale
-    physicsLayer.zRotation = inertialCamera.zRotation
+    scalablePhysicsLayer.zRotation = inertialCamera.zRotation
 }
 ```

-The physicsLayer is an SKNode that contains the physical nodes I want to be part of the UI.
+`scalablePhysicsLayer` is a node that contains the physical nodes I want to be part of the UI.
 Before `didSimulatePhysics`, I put them in the scene, let the simulation run, then in `didFinishUpdate` or any relevant callback after the physics simulation, I apply the camera transforms on them so they match the camera perspective.
 The video below shows the same setup as before, but this time the spring joints and other physics bodies behave as intended:

 https://github.com/user-attachments/assets/ad819c5c-77e1-439c-844a-1106089bce87

 “But nothing is happening in this video.”
 Exactly!
 The spring joint remains stable, no matter the camera zoom.
 You can see the physics debug outlines staying fixed in the scene, while the nodes’ visual rendering is correctly projected into camera space.
 That was the goal!
 This is great news for me—I can get back to exploring physics in user interface design.

-## SpriteKit Architecture
+## SpriteKit App Architecture

 *20 December 2024*